-- Enroll or attend classes at another Corinthian Colleges, Inc. (CCi) school; - Graduate or participate in graduation ceremonies; or - Engage in any other activities proscribed by the School President
+- Enroll or attend classes at another Corinthian Colleges Inc. (CCi) school; - Graduate or participate in graduation ceremonies; or - Engage in any other activities proscribed by the Campus President.

-Additionally, if a student withdraws from school at any point during the disciplinary process, the student is not eligible for readmission to any CCi school (including Online) prior to resolving the outstanding disciplinary issue.
+Additionally, if a student withdraws from school at any point during the disciplinary process, the student is not eligible for readmission to any CCi school prior to resolving the outstanding disciplinary issue.